RetroDECK/ES-DE/README.md

 # Additional information

-[USERGUIDE.md](USERGUIDE.md) is a comprehensive guide on how to use ES-DE and it also contains a complete reference of all application settings
+[USERGUIDE.md](USERGUIDE.md) is a comprehensive guide on how to use ES-DE and it also contains a complete reference to all application settings.

 [RELEASES.md](RELEASES.md) contains information about the current release as well as previous releases.
 This covers the features, improvements and bug fixes.